SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 We need to configure `S6` as our main process and then replace the current ones.
-For that we will update our Docker images [HAProxy](ha/Dockerfile) and the [web application](webapp/Dockerfile) and replace the: `TODO: [S6] Replace the following line` by the following Docker instruction:
+For that we will update our Docker images [HAProxy](ha/Dockerfile) and the [web application](webapp/Dockerfile) and replace the: `TODO: [S6] Replace the following instruction` by the following Docker instruction:

 ```
+# This will start S6 as our main process in our container
 ENTRYPOINT ["/init"]
 ```